seyon123/printer.js/README.md

 In addition to making the built in canvas drawing functions easier to use, this library makes it easy to animate projects and provides built in screen resize handling.

 ## Getting Started
-To get started, simply populate an html file with the following (or use the one provided):
+To get started, simply create an html file and copy the following (or download the premade file):
-1. A basic html structure
-2. Reference to printer.js
-3. In either a separate .js file or inline, create a setup() as well as a draw() function.

 Sample HTML document:
 ```